willfurnass/sheffield_hpc/FAQs.rst

 you may have inadvertently corrupted your shell environment if you have been installing software or making changes in your .bashrc file.
 Please attempt to resolve this first by resetting your environment with the following command, replacing the variables appropriately: ``ssh -t $USER@$CLUSTER.shef.ac.uk 'resetenv -f'``

 Alternatively, you may be having problems due to exceeding your cluster filestore quota.
-If you exceed your filestore quota in your ``/home`` area it is sometimes possible that crucial files in your home directory get truncated which effect or prevent the login process.
+If you exceed your filestore quota in your ``$HOME`` area it is sometimes possible that crucial files in your home directory get truncated which effect or prevent the login process.

-If the ``resetenv -f`` command does not resolve your issue and you suspect your ``/home`` area is full , you should contact ``research-it@sheffield.ac.uk`` and ask to be unfrozen providing your username and a list files or folders which can be removed or temporarily moved to your ``/data`` area.
+If the ``resetenv -f`` command does not resolve your issue and you suspect your ``$HOME`` area is full , you should contact ``research-it@sheffield.ac.uk`` and ask to be unfrozen providing your username and a list files or folders which can be removed or temporarily moved to your ``/mnt/parscratch`` area on Stanage or ``/fastdata`` area on Bessemer.

 ------